edsml-b7e20b2b/TicTacToe_minimax/test.md

-# Magnetic Skyrmion Simulation
+# Search for a Magnetic Skyrmion

 ## Overview
+Computational science is emerging as the third pillar of research and development in academia and industry across all science and engineering disciplines.
+Computational studies complement experimental and theoretical approaches and are sometimes the only feasible way to address research challenges, effective industrial design, and engineering of various products and systems

-This project offers a simulation environment for studying the emergence and behavior of magnetic skyrmions in a two-dimensional spin lattice.
-The simulation is based on a comprehensive implementation of various energy terms, including Zeeman energy, uniaxial anisotropy, exchange energy, and Dzyaloshinskii-Moriya energy.
-The Metropolis Monte Carlo algorithm is employed to minimise the system's energy and identify equilibrium states.
+This project addresses research challenge by showcasing a simulation environment for studying the behavior of magnetic skyrmions in a 2D spin-lattice.
+The simulation is based on a comprehensive implementation of energy terms, such as Zeeman energy, uniaxial anisotropy energy, exchange energy, and Dzyaloshinskii-Moriya energy.
+The Metropolis Monte Carlo algorithm is employed to minimise the system's energy and identify all equilibrium states.

 ## Table of Contents